kevintpeng/Learn-Something-Every-Day/Technologies/Chef.md

 # Chef
+Chef is used to manage servers, with its DSL.
 Chef is a DSL built on top of Ruby.
 Chef is an automation platform, tranforms complex infrastructure to code.
+This lets you build a stack with other services like Buildkite as a CI, where Chef manages each of the nodes.
 - provides abstraction to make reasoning about infrastructure easier
 - automates how applications are configured, deployed, managed